FoxyGirl/try-redux-toolkit/README.md

-# Getting Started with Create React App
+# Redux toolkit, RTK Query with Typescript

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).